AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 Now there are two options here for an implementation.

-The first is that the cache item can be provided a method of communication with the cache pool when it is constructed.
-But this leads to a new problem, **memory leaks**.
+The first is that the cache item could be provided a method of communication with the cache pool on construction.
+However, this leads to a new problem, **memory leaks**.

-When the item falls out of scope the cache pool will have no way of knowing that it needs to forget all of the information it was storing about the cache item.
+When the item falls out of scope the cache pool will have no way of knowing that it needs to forget all the information it was storing about the cache item.
 The only way to control the memory leak in a long running process would be to continuously recreate the cache pool.

 The second option is that the implementation could expose a public method on the cache item that is not defined on the **CacheItemInterface**.
 This is a particularly unsatisfying solution for a few reasons:

 1. Public methods are a pain.
-As soon a class in a library contains a public method it cannot change that without breaking backwards compatability.
+As soon a class in a library has a public method it cannot change that without breaking backwards compatability.
 The last thing any library developer wants to do is create unnecessary public methods that they then have to support until the next major version.

 2. Users should not be calling such a method.
-If implementations do decide to add a public **getExpiration()** method onto their cache items this will ultimately not be the method that users expect it to be (for precisely the reasons that it was removed from the specification in the first place).
-When you create a method that users should not be calling **it should not be public**.
+If implementations do add a public **getExpiration()** method, this will ultimately not be the method that users expect it to be (for precisely the reasons that it was removed from the specification in the first place).
+When you create a method that users should not be using... **it should not be public**.

 3. The specification should be complete for both calling code **and implementations**.
-With the exception of constructors, implementations should not be forced to define any public methods that are not in the original specification.

 One solution to this specific problem would be to set the expiration time when saving the object.
 Something like this: